Eyal Harel: Military service

 Harel enlisted in the IDF in August 1992 and is a graduate of the Naval Officers Course, class P, majoring in Navigation Systems.
-He served as Deputy Machine Officer on ARM Tormenta.
+He served as Deputy Machine Officer on INS Geula.
 In 1995 he took the PIM course and was assigned as Machine Officer on INS Nitzachon (Sa'ar 4) and also served as the ship's deputy commander.

 Missile Ships Flotilla

 Harel was retrained in the command field, assigned to Flotilla 914 and served as deputy commander of Dvora patrol boat.
 In 1999 he graduated with distinction from the PIM course for Dvora commanders and took command of Dvora 811.
 He served as Dvora commander in Flotilla 914 and was engaged in routine security in the Southern Lebanon sector.

 Missile Boats Flotilla

 In 2000, Harel took the PIM course for EO officers.
 He returned to the Missile Boats Flotilla as EO officer on INS Yaffo, where he also served as deputy commander.
 In 2002, he qualified as a missile boat commander and took command of INS Romach.

 In 2004 he studied full-time economics at the University of Haifa.
 During the 2006 Lebanon War he served in an emergency appointment as an additional missile boat commander.
 In 2007, after completing his studies, he was appointed Operations Officer of the Missile Boats Flotilla, during the period when the flotilla was engaged in rehabilitation and restoring operational capability after the INS Hanit incident in the Second Lebanon War.